PingOne Advanced Identity Cloud

 2. The resource owner authenticates to the authorization server.
 In this demonstration, they sign in using the default journey configured for the realm.

-By default, client applications in Identity Cloud use implied consent.
-If Identity Cloud is configured to require explicit consent, the authorization server presents the resource owner with a consent screen.
+By default, client applications in Advanced Identity Cloud use implied consent.
+If Advanced Identity Cloud is configured to require explicit consent, the authorization server presents the resource owner with a consent screen.
 To continue the flow, the resource owner must select Allow to grant consent.

 The authorization server redirects the resource owner to the URL specified in the redirect_uri parameter.